oldorkestr/ScientificWorkSQLInjection/README.md

 # ScientificWorkSQLInjection
-In thos repository i implemented sql ingection example application.
+In this repository i implemented sql ingection example application.